Housing Authority of the City of New Haven

 Additional Notes

-Fairmont Heights and Matthew Ruoppolo Manor RAD Senior/Disabled Project-Based Voucher waiting list is currently open.
+The Fairmont Heights and Matthew Ruoppolo Manor RAD Senior/Disabled Project-Based Voucher waiting list is currently open.
+This program has a senior/disabled preference.

 Public Housing Waitlist